meilisearch/documentation/learn/advanced/faceted_search.md

 ### Facet stats

-When using the `facets` parameter, any matching documents with facets containing numeric values are displayed in a `facetStats` object. `facetStats` contains the numeric minimum (`min`) and maximum (`max`) values per facet for all documents matching the search query.
-This can be used to create components like range sliders allowing users to select a range of values for a facet.
+When using the `facets` parameter, Meilisearch results includes a `facetStats` object. `facetStats` contains the lowest (`min`) and highest (`max`) numerical values across all documents in each facet.

-If none of the matching documents have a numeric value for a facet, that facet is not included in the `facetStats` object.
+`facetStats` is useful when creating UI components such as range sliders.
+These allow users to refine their search by selecting from a range of facet values.

 ::: note
 Meilisearch ignores numeric strings like `"21"` when computing `facetStats`.
 :::

-The following response shows the `facetStats` when searching for `classics`:
+The following response shows the the lowest and highest book ratings when searching for `"classics"`:

 ```json
 {